Can Carpets and Rugs be Toxic? (Truth Revealed)

 What Are the Symptoms of Toxic Carpet?

-Exposure to toxic carpets can cause all sorts of unpleasant symptoms, including headaches, dizziness, nausea, and irritation of the eyes, nose, and throat.
+Exposure to toxic carpets may cause a variety of unpleasant symptoms, including headaches, dizziness, nausea, and irritation of the eyes, nose, and throat.
 Some people might even experience skin rashes or other allergic reactions.

 If you develop any of these symptoms after buying a new rug, consult your doctor immediately.

-FACT - A study by Vrije Universiteit Amsterdam and the Ecology Center found that over 41% of carpet samples contained detectable levels of PFAS chemicals, which are linked to cancer, liver damage, and developmental issues.
+FACT - A study by Vrije Universiteit Amsterdam and the Ecology Center found that 50% of carpet samples contained detectable levels of PFAS chemicals, which are linked to cancer, liver damage, and developmental issues (Source).

 Kids, the elderly, and anyone with pre-existing health conditions are especially vulnerable, so it's crucial to keep an eye out for these symptoms.